git-town/git-town/website/src/commands/set-parent.md

 > _git town set-parent_

-The _set-parent_ command changes the parent branch for the current branch and updates associated proposals.
+The _set-parent_ command changes the parent branch for the current branch.
 You select the new parent through a visual dialog.
+Updates associated proposals and removes commits from former parent branches.

 Since set-parent changes commits, you are strongly advised to sync your branches before running this command.